CXReasonBench: A Benchmark for Evaluating Structured Diagnostic Reasoning in Chest X-rays: Experimental Setup Details

 Under stochastic sampling, we generated three responses per query, effectively doubling the evaluation time compared to greedy sampling.
 Thus, stochastic sampling generally requires twice as much computation time as greedy sampling.

-Experiments were conducted on the following hardware: \begin{itemize}[leftmargin=*] \item Pixtral-Large-Instruct-2411, Qwen2.5-VL-72B-Instruct, and LLaVA-3.2-90B-Vision-Instruct were run on 4 A100 GPUs. \item Pixtral-12B, Qwen2.5-VL-7B-Instruct, HealthGPT-L14, and RadVLM were run on 1-4 RTX A6000 GPUs, depending on the model size. \end{itemize}
+Experiments were conducted on the following hardware: \begin{itemize}[leftmargin=*] \item Pixtral-Large-Instruct-2411, Qwen2.5-VL-72B-Instruct, and LLaVA-3.2-90B-Vision-Instruct were run on 4 A100 GPUs. \item Pixtral-12B, Qwen2.5-VL-7B-Instruct, MedGemma 4B, MedGemma 27B, HealthGPT-L14, and RadVLM were run on 1-4 RTX A6000 GPUs, depending on the model size. \end{itemize}

 To comply with the MIMIC Data Use Agreement, Gemini models are run on Vertex AI, the GPT model is deployed on Azure’s HIPAA-compliant platform, and open-source LVLMs are evaluated locally.